-10.8 Data and Safety Monitoring and Analysis
+10.7 Data and Safety Monitoring and Analysis

-10.8.1 Study Monitoring Committee
+10.7.1 Study Monitoring Committee

 No Data and Safety Monitoring Board oversight is planned for this study.
 The MTN SMC will conduct interim reviews of study progress, including rates of participant accrual, retention, completion of primary and main secondary endpoint assessments, study or lab issues, and, in a closed report, safety data by arm of the study.
-These reviews will take place approximately every 4-6 months, and as needed.
-At the time of these reviews, or at any other time, the SMC may recommend that the study proceed as designed, proceed with design modifications, or be discontinued.
+These reviews will take place approximately once during study implementation and as needed.
+At the time of this review, or at any other time, the SMC may recommend that the study proceed as designed, proceed with design modifications, or be discontinued.